-Compass Offset The procedure mentioned above removes most of the compass error and in most cases this is more than enough.
+The procedure mentioned above removes most of the compass error and in most cases this is more than enough.
 However, some constant error in all direction remains.
 You need to obtain this error by observing difference between known reference magnetic headings and by the headings shown on the window.
-This error is more or less constant regardless to the direction.
-Write down this difference for a few different directions and calculate the average.
+This error is more or less constant.
+Write down the difference for a few different directions and calculate the average.
 Enter this final correction using the Compass Offset option.
 When the compass readings were too large, enter negative value and vice versa.

 Compa ass offset

-Mag. head.
-057TM
+Mag. h ead.
+057∾

 Offset: 0.0

-Figure 24: Compass offset window - final adjustment of compass
+Figure 28: Compass offset window - final adjustment of compass